vieiramanoel/vieiramanoel.github.io/_posts/2020-12-27-typescript-iterate-over-string-literal.md

 type Company = typeof companies[number];
 ```

 Since typescript 3.4 a concept called const assertion was introduced to indicate to compiler that the value is constant and should be replaced at compilation.
-Now that typescript knows all the possible values for `companies` it can define a literal type from that value (as it's constant etc etc).
+Now typescript knows all the possible values for `companies`, thus it can define a literal type from that value (as it's constant etc etc).

 The second line is called [indexed access types](https://microsoft.github.io/TypeScript-New-Handbook/chapters/types-from-extraction/#indexed-access-types) and we can define our type extracting it from an object or array item (more examples on the link).